eskerthebreton/thrum/ttrpg-tbd.md

 ### Incapacity and Death

 Unlike in many other games, characters do not have hit points (or a health pool).
 Instead, when a foe is successful in hitting them with an attack, offensive spell, or similar, the target often receives a point of either **Fatigue** or **Stress**.
 Whenever Fatigue or Stress is added, the GM rolls 2d6, adding the total points of Fatigue or Stress carried by the character (including the new source).
-If the total exceeds (not ties) the character's corresponding **Tolerance** (normally 10 plus their END modifier in the case of Fatigue Tolerance, or 10 plus their FOC modifier in the case of Stress Tolerance), they are **Incapacitated (Fatigue)** or **Incapacitated (Stress)** and cannot move, act, or take stances until they are no longer Incapacitated.
+If the total exceeds (not ties) the character's corresponding **Tolerance**, they are **Incapacitated (Fatigue)** or **Incapacitated (Stress)** and cannot move, act, or take stances until they are no longer Incapacitated.

 Upon becoming Incapacitated, and at the end of each of their turns while Incapacitated, a character's corresponding Tolerance score (Fatigue or Stress depending on which was the source of the incapacity) is reduced by 1 as is their points of Fatigue or Stress.
 If either of a character's tolerance scores ever reaches zero, they die.